tudasc/cusan/README.md

 ## Building CuSan

-CuSan is tested with LLVM version 14 and 18, and CMake version >= 3.20.
+CuSan is tested with LLVM version 14, 18 and 19, and CMake version >= 3.20.
 Use CMake presets `develop` or `release` to build.

 ### Dependencies
 CuSan was tested on the TUDa Lichtenberg II cluster with:
 - System modules: `1) gcc/11.2.0 2) cuda/11.8 3) openmpi/4.1.6 4) git/2.40.0 5) python/3.10.10 6) clang/14.0.6 or 6) clang/18.1.8`
+- The MPI dependency is optional
 - Optional external libraries: [TypeART](https://github.com/tudasc/TypeART/tree/v1.9.0b-cuda.1), FiberPool (both default off)
 - Testing: llvm-lit, FileCheck
 - GPU: Tesla T4 and Tesla V100 (mostly: arch=sm_70)